Updated 09/04/25

 They’re so wonderful because of their lovely spring blossom, summer leaves and edible fruits for you to harvest in autumn.

-It’s important to check the rootstock with apple trees to find out the ultimate size.
-Malus Domestica ‘Discovery’ is a good choice for a sunny spot that has a compact growing habit.
+Also, it’s important to check the rootstock with apple trees to find out the ultimate size.
+Malus domestica ‘Discovery’ is a good choice for a sunny spot that has a compact growing habit.

 Magnolia